embulk/embulk-input-gcs/README.md

 ## Authentication

-There are two methods supported to fetch access token for the service account.
+There are three methods supported to fetch access token for the service account.

 1. Public-Private key pair of GCP(Google Cloud Platform)'s service account
 2. JSON key of GCP(Google Cloud Platform)'s service account